tony-twotimes/From-RCE-to-Database-Compromise/README.md

 ## Objective

 In a previous lab, we confirmed a Remote code Execution (RCE) vulnerability.
 Now, we will leverage that confirmed (RCE) vulnerability in a web application (DVWA) to harvest backend credentials and pivot to the database system for data exfiltration.
-Scenario: The attacker has successfully identified a Command Injection flaw (via ls -la) but faces network restrictions blocking interactive reverse shells.
-The goal is to perform a "Living off the Land" attack using existing system binaries to steal data.

 ### Skills Learned